KremzeeqOrg/fruit-project-api-scraper/README.md

 2. Review the API Mapping Config [here](#Updating API Mapping Config).
 If the `api_name` is not listed for your target API, you will need to update thsi config.

-3. Setup and activate a virtual Python environment and run `pip install - requirements.txt` in the `src` directory
+3. Setup and activate a virtual Python environment and run `pip install -r requirements.txt` in the `src` directory

 4. In the app [handler](./src/handler.py), uncomment the event and update the event dictionary with desired values.
 This simulates the payload which would otherwise be sent to the lambda in AWS.